opencoca/WEB-admin/CONTRIBUTING.md

 ## License

-By contributing to Decap CMS, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to Startr Web-Admin, you agree that your contributions will be licensed under its [MIT license](LICENSE).